 - Whether they are assigned a standard or accommodated room (if administering the test) and approximately how many students are assigned to their room. - What script(s) they'll be using and approximate timing of the test.
-For accommodated testing, the NAR includes information about which scripts to use for students.
-Your proctors should familiarize themselves with any shifting of scripts that needs to take place on test day. - Where and when to report on test day. - General setup of rooms. - Contents of the testing room packet they'll receive on test day.
+Your proctors should familiarize themselves with any combining of scripts that needs to take place on test day. - Where and when to report on test day. - General setup of rooms. - Contents of the testing room packet they'll receive on test day.
 (See Prepare Your Materials on page 38 for more information.) - Who the backup test coordinator is, in case of your absence.